frickler.net - Die Community für Webmaster

 To get some silver to practice with it, it's a good idea to search on flea markets (or Ebay) for spoons, forks or knives made of silver, which you can then melt just like the chunks of pewter.
 You may need, however, a hotter burning burner to do this, depending on the pureness of the silver.
 Don't use your aunt's or grandma's (or other relatives) dishware - she might not be very happy!

 Comments on this tutorial?
-I'm always grateful!
-And of course I am all so curious as to what you have made from this tutorial - why not send me a picture if you have created jewelry?
+I’m always grateful!
+And of course I am all so curious as to what you have made from this tutorial – why not send me a picture of the jewelry that you have created? 😉